Top Ethical Issues in Digital Marketing To Solve in 2025

 Digital advertising campaigns narrowly distinguish between targeting a target population versus promoting a stereotype.
 The difference varies depending on your research.
 Too little or not enough research will inevitably rely on stereotypical assumptions.

 One example is Dove over this controversial ad.
-Communication between prospective customers and customers, clientele and users, and specialized research are essential in a market research strategy.
+Communication between prospective customers, clientele, users, and specialized research is essential in a market research strategy.

 3. Check your assumptions